Brotherton Farm

-Brotherton Farm, also known as the Brotherton-McKenzie Farm, is a historic home and farm complex located at Guilford Township in Franklin County, Pennsylvania.
-The house was built about 1820, and is a two-story, five-bay, L-shaped limestone dwelling in the Federal style.
+Brotherton Farm, also known as the Brotherton-McKenzie Farm, is a historic home and farm complex located in Guilford Township in Franklin County, Pennsylvania.
+The house was built around 1820, and is a two-story, five-bay, L-shaped limestone dwelling in the Federal style.
 It has a two-story, four-bay rear ell.
 Also on the property are the contributing 1 1/2-story stone spring house, frame wash house, and frame bank barn.

 It was listed on the National Register of Historic Places in 1979.